helping writers become published authors

 Session 3.
 The Production Process

-Required text: Publishing for Smarties: FInding a Publisher (Ham).
-Sold as part of this course for $5; otherwise, $14.95)
+Book available for session 5: Publishing for Smarties: FInding a Publisher (Ham).
+Sold as part of this course for $this 5; otherwise, $14.95)

 To register, contact firstname.lastname@example.org.